versluis/Child-Theme-Wizard/readme.txt

 You have the option to include GPL License Terms if you wish.
 The Wizard will automatically create a thumbnail too.
 In future versions I may include an image uplaoder for this feature.

+To find out more about Child Themes and why they are important please read https://codex.wordpress.org/Child_Themes

 == Installation ==

 1. Either: Upload the entire folder `child-theme-wizard` to the `/wp-content/plugins/` directory.